cristinamunteanu/web.llm.storyteller/README.md

 ### Generate a Story

-1. Enter a prompt in the input field (e.g., "A magical forest with talking animals").
+1. Enter a prompt in the input field in Romanian (e.g., "O padure magica").
 2. Click the "Generate Story" button.
 3. The app will generate a short story in Romanian.